malrabeiah/CameraPredictsBeams/README.md

 # mmWave Base Stations with Cameras:
 Deep learning solutions are developed to tackle mmWave beam and link blockage predictions using camera feed.
-For more information, please refer to (mmWave Base Stations with Cameras: Vision Aided Beam and Blockage Prediction)[https://arxiv.org/abs/1911.06255].
+For more information, please refer to [mmWave Base Stations with Cameras: Vision Aided Beam and Blockage Prediction](https://arxiv.org/abs/1911.06255).

 # Dependencies:
 1) Python 3.7